Revisiting NLO QCD corrections to total inclusive J/psi and Upsilon photoproduction cross sections in lepton-proton collisions: and photoproduction up to one-loop accuracy

 At order $\alpha \alphaS^3$, two categories of new contributions arise.
 Those from the real emissions represented by \cf{q_gl},\ref{init_gl_gl}, \ref{init_gl_qq}, \ref{fin_gl_gl} and from virtual emissions (or loops) represented by \cf{vtx_corr}, \ref{box}, \ref{loop}.
 Specific topologies of the former category benefit from $P_T/M_\Q$ enhancement factors which make them leading at large $P_T$.
 This for instance justifies to employ the NLO$^\star$ approximation~\cite{Flore:2020jau}.
 When $P_T$ is integrated over, a priori all these contributions should be accounted for.
 Such a computation was first carried out by Kr\"amer~\cite{Kramer:1994zi} in the mid 1990's.
 We will briefly outline now what it amounts to.

-As usual, one critical feature of such NLO computations in collinear factorisation~\cite{CTEQ:1993hwr} is the appearance of various types of singularities. {In order to tackle these}, one usually {resorts} to dimensional regularisation whereby one shifts the dimensions from $d=4$ to $d=4-2\epsilon$, and the singularities of the various divergent contributions appear as poles in $\epsilon$.
-This helps us to achieve their cancellations when all the contributions are summed (after factorisation, renormalisation and the phase-space integration).

-Both {virtual and real emissions} are sources of divergences.
-The latter only exhibit {low-energy, infrared (IR)} ones.
-These are of two types: soft and collinear.
-The soft ones arise from the emission of a massless gauge boson with vanishing energy.
-The real-emission contributions indeed involve an additional particle and the divergences {appear after the phase-space} integration.
-Such soft singularities should {match} those of the virtual-emission contributions {and cancel}.
-From the latter, also called loop corrections, one can indeed distinguish (high-energy) ultraviolet (UV) and IR singularities.
-The former can be removed via the procedure of renormalisation\footnote{For inclusive quarkonium production, one usually resorts to the on-shell (OS) renormalisation scheme for the gluon/quark wave functions and for the heavy-quark mass, and the $\msbar$-scheme renormalisation for the coupling, see e.g.~\cite{Kramer:1995nb,Gong:2009ng}.}.
-The latter cancel the aforementioned soft singularities from the real emissions.
-See~\cite{Campbell:2017hsr} for a recent textbook on such matter.

-On the other hand, collinear divergences arise when one cannot distinguish two massless particles, with an angle between them close to zero.
-Those from final-state emissions disappear when the phase space is integrated over according to the KLN theorem~\cite{Kinoshita:1962ur,Lee:1964is}.
-On the contrary, initial-state ones remain because the initial states are fixed by the kinematics of collinear factorisation and, consequently, are not fully integrated over. {These singularities are absorbed inside the $\msbar$-renormalised PDFs via the process-independent Altarelli-Parisi Counter Terms (AP-CT).} This {kind} of divergences, on which we will elaborate further, is thus specific to collinear factorisation.
-These AP-CT introduce a $\mu_F$ dependence in the partonic cross section, which would, in an all-order computation, cancel that introduced by the PDF scale evolution governed by the DGLAP equation.
-As for the renormalisation scale, $\mu_R$, it appears via the running of $\alphaS$ and the renormalisation of the UV divergences, as usual.
+As usual, one critical feature of such NLO computations in collinear factorisation~\cite{CTEQ:1993hwr} is the appearance of various types of singularities.
+Of particular relevance for our discussion are the collinear divergences from initial-state emissions which arise when one cannot distinguish two massless particles, with an angle between them close to zero.
+These remain because the initial states are fixed by the kinematics of collinear factorisation and, consequently, are not fully integrated over. {These singularities are absorbed inside the $\msbar$-renormalised PDFs via the process-independent Altarelli-Parisi Counter Terms (AP-CT).} These AP-CT introduce a $\mu_F$ dependence in the partonic cross section, which would, in an all-order computation, cancel that introduced by the PDF scale evolution governed by the DGLAP equation.

-{Gluon radiations from a massive quark (\cf{q_gl}) {do} not generate any collinear divergences, only soft ones.
-For the present process, such a soft divergence does not appear because the contributions from the heavy quark and antiquark cancel for $p=0$ and colour-singlet $S$-wave $Q\bar Q$ states.
-For the diagrams of \cf{init_gl_gl} and \cf{init_gl_qq} and similar, the emission of a soft or collinear gluon/quark attached to the initial gluon/(light) quark generate divergences.
-The diagrams depicted in \cf{fin_gl_gl} also exhibit both soft and collinear singularities which should disappear after integration according to the KLN theorem.}